rootstrap/blog/content/How to use Lottie Animations on SwiftUI.md

 ### Adding the constraints

 To ensure that it takes the full height and width of the container, we'll specify constraints.
-To do so, add the following to before returning the view:
+To do so, add the following before returning the view:

 https://gist.github.com/pMalvasio/06844e05841cc42cc26797e9e6d38ff1

 ### Almost there

-The last part will be allow the `LottieView` to load any animation you import into your project.
+The last part will be to allow the `LottieView` to load any animation you import into your project.
 To do it we can add a new var and pass it at the moment of calling the animation inside the `makeUIView(...)` method:

-Add `var filename: String` bellow the typealias line and use it to call the animation replacing the curren call for: `let animation = Animation.named(filename)`
+Add `var filename: String` bellow the `typealias` line and use it to call the animation replacing the current call for: `let animation = Animation.named(filename)`

 ### Ready to go

 Done.
-You successfuly created a `LottieView` with SwiftUI that can call any animation you want into your project and start plying it.
+You successfully created a `LottieView` with SwiftUI that can call any animation you want into your project and start playing it.
 Now you only need to call `LottieView(filename: YOUR_ANIMATION)` and you will see it.

 The final result is the following: